 -

-The Call to Action: Ask everyone to stand and raise their glasses.
+The Call to Action: “If everyone could please stand and raise their glasses…”

 -